 STUDY AT WISR FOR PERSONS LIVING OUTSIDE THE AREA

 Students living outside the area, and enrolling on or after February 1, 2015, are required to visit WISR on site at least once per year per year, to participate in one or more seminars, and in order to further develop their collegial relationships with faculty and fellow students.
-In addition, distance students, like all students admitted after February 1, 2015, are expected to participate in two seminars each month by audio or video conference, for the minimum number of months of study required of students in their degree program, or alternatively find othe, substantive ways to collaborate with other students at WISR every month.
+In addition, distance students, like all students admitted after September 1, 2016, are required to participate in two seminars each month by audio or video conference, for the minimum number of months of study required of students in their degree program, or alternatively find other, substantive ways to collaborate with other students at WISR every month.

 Here are examples of some alumni and current students who have studied, or are studying, from great distances from the Bay Area . . .